Safeguarding procedures – circulated to those working in a voluntary capacity at Brandlehow School:

 This article summarises part 1 of the government's updated statutory guidance on safeguarding.
 It outlines what staff should know and do.
 It also looks at the arrangements that should be in place for safeguarding, recruitment and managing allegations.

-On 19th September 2018 the Department for Education (DfE) published an updated version of its statutory guidance on safeguarding, Keeping Children Safe in Education.
+In September 2019 the Department for Education (DfE) published an updated version of its statutory guidance on safeguarding, Keeping Children Safe in Education.
 The guidance is organised into five main parts covering:

 - Safeguarding information for all staff